bluesky/tiled/docs/source/explanations/structures.md

 * table --- tabular data, as in [Apache Arrow](https://arrow.apache.org) or [pandas](https://pandas.pydata.org/)

-Support for sparse arrays and [Awkward Array](https://awkward-array.org/) are planned.

 ## How structure is encoded

 Tiled can describe a structure---its shape, chunking, labels, and so on---for